 VERMONT TRAVEL GUIDE

 Stowe is everybody's image of Vermont complete with a covered bridge, white-spired church and weathered barns.
-It is located at the foot of Mt Mansfield.
-You can find many great boutiques, art galleries and dining options here.
-Stowe Mountain Resort is one of the area's premier ski destinations but there are plenty of other outdoor activities such as bicycling or skating along the 5.3 mile recreation path through meadows or hiking the trails in the mountains.
+The town is located at the foot of Mt Mansfield and you can find many great boutiques, art galleries and dining options here.
+In terms of outdoor recreational opportunities, Stowe is home to one of the east coasts’ premier ski resorts and in the summer there are plenty of hiking trails including a 5.3 mile path through town.

 Killington Ski Resort